 Read it, learn it and love it.

-Don’t you dare fucking pass out!
+As always, don’t you dare fucking pass out!